FreeCAD/FreeCAD-documentation/wiki/3Dconnexion_input_devices.md

 #### Restarting spacenavd

-If sometimes navigator stops working, it is good to restart driver.
+If sometimes SpaceNavigator stops working, it is good to restart driver.
 To restart it, go to Terminal and execute:

 ```python